Michelle Boag quits the National Party, sent Covid patient details to more MPs

 He had passed on the information to media to defend a statement he had released which was slammed by the Government as "racist".

-He had raised concerns about people flying in from "India, Pakistan and Korea" to be quaratined or placed in managed isolation in the south, but he didn't acknowledge that only New Zealanders could fly in.
+He had raised concerns about people flying in from "India, Pakistan and Korea" to be quarantined or placed in managed isolation in the south, but he didn't acknowledge that only New Zealanders could fly in.

 He confessed to being behind the privacy breach on Tuesday, saying in a statement that he did it to "expose the Government's shortcomings so they could be rectified".